joserojasrodriguez/filament-delete-guard/README.md

 composer require joserojasrodriguez/filament-delete-guard
 ```

-The package registers its service provider automatically (Laravel package discovery).
+The package automatically registers its service provider (Laravel package discovery).

 ---

 ## Usage

-### 1) Implement the contract + use the trait
+### 1) Implement the contract and use the trait

 In your Eloquent model: